EzJacob/FlappyBirdUnity/README.md

 3. Gained a solid understanding of the Arrange, Act, Assert pattern in testing, which emphasized the importance of correctly assigning and setting up different components to ensure accurate and effective tests.

 4. To address the difficulty of testing smoothly, I made the game functions more general and modular.
 This approach allowed me to isolate individual components and test them under assumed conditions.

+5. To resolve issues with Play Mode tests arising during component setup, I implemented mock tests to simplify and isolate the testing environment.

 ## Tests Overview: